-Updated September 2017 to reflect changes in shuttle services.
+Updated July 2018 to reflect changes in car rental services.

 For one of the biggest ski and mountain play areas in North America, getting to Whistler is surprisingly easy.
 We’re close to not one but three international airports, serviced by a major mountain road and tons of transport providers, so options abound.
 We’ve put together an Insider’s Guide to getting to Whistler, with locals’ tips and tricks to help your journey go as smoothly as possible.

 Basic – but essential knowledge, particularly if you are coming from overseas – Whistler is in the Coast Mountains of British Columbia (BC) in Canada.
 The closest major city is Vancouver, BC which is just two hours by road along the scenic Highway 99, also known as the Sea to Sky Highway.

 Whistler doesn’t have an airport or an airstrip – there’s just not enough space for a runway with all these mountains around.
 You can still fly to Whistler by helicopter or floatplane – both fast, direct options with absolutely spectacular views.

 Note that floatplane trips are only available in warmer months when Green Lake is clear of ice.
 Arriving by helicopter is possible year-round, but like all air travel is dependent on weather conditions on the day.

 The closest major airport is Vancouver International (YVR), approximately a 2.5 hours drive to Whistler.
 We’re also within 5 hours drive time of Seattle-Tacoma (SEA) and 3 hours of Bellingham International Airport (BLI) in Washington, USA which gives you lots of options in flights.

 Once you are on the ground at any of these airports, there are two major ways to get to Whistler – by road and by air (that’s the helicopter or floatplane option).
 Check out this handy summary of airport transfers and shuttles from YVE, SEA and BLI.